Stuyk/altv-athena-plugins-md/plugins/derlord/AthenaPlantController.md

 ## Setup Items
 - Be careful that you'll need same type & variety!
+- Seeds need to be in Toolbar Slot 0 for now!

 ```typescript
 // Seeds (Build a new Plant)